fayskerritt/padplants/README.md

 ## User Stories
 ### New User
 * As a new user, I want to understand the main purpose of the site, so I can learn more about the site’s features.
-* As a new user, I want to see tha plants featured on the website, so I can learn more about plants.
+* As a new user, I want to see the plants featured on the website, so I can learn more about plants.
 * As a new user, I want to be shown where I can buy plants, so I can purchase a house plant.

 ### Returning User